na-na-hi/renget/archive/rzimh.md

 “Alright, but just one moment.”
 Inigo brushed a loose strand of hair from her face, his fingers lingering to caress her cheek.

 Hoge bit her lip.
 Inigo smiled.
-“You know I've just been moping around waiting for the chance to see you again.”
+“You know I've just been moping around waiting for the chance to see you again and do this.”

 Unable to resist, Inigo gently tilted her chin up and kissed her quickly.
 Hoge let out a tiny squeak of surprise before melting into the kiss, her hands coming to rest against his chest.
 Inigo's mind went blissfully blank as they shared the tender moment.